Two pence (British decimal coin): Reverse

 The original reverse of the coin, designed by Christopher Ironside, and used from 1971 to 2008, is the Badge of the Prince of Wales: a plume of ostrich feathers within a coronet, above the German motto ICH DIEN ("I serve").
-The numeral "2" is written below the badge, and either NEW PENCE (1971-1981) or TWO PENCE (from 1982) is written above.
+The numeral "2" is written below the badge, and either NEW PENCE (1971–1981) or TWO PENCE (from 1982) is written above.
 A small number of 1983 mintage coins exist with the "New Pence" wording.
 It was originally planned that an alternative version of the 2p would be minted with a design representing Northern Ireland; these plans never came to fruition.
 The same design was also re-cut in 1993 producing two minor varieties for that year.

 In August 2005 the Royal Mint launched a competition to find new reverse designs for all circulating coins apart from the £2 coin.
 The winner, announced in April 2008, was Matthew Dent, whose designs were gradually introduced into the circulating British coinage from mid-2008.
 The designs for the 1p, 2p, 5p, 10p, 20p and 50p coins depict sections of the Royal Shield that form the whole shield when placed together.
 The shield in its entirety was featured on the now-obsolete round £1 coin.
 The re-designed 2p coin depicts the second quarter of the shield, showing the Lion Rampant from the Royal Banner of Scotland, with the words TWO PENCE above.

 The beading was removed from both sides of the coin in the 2008 re-design.

 In October 2023 the King Charles III two-pence coin was presented; the reverse features a red squirrel.
+However, it has not entered circulation; the Treasury has not ordered any 2p coins to be minted since 2017, except for 117.7 million coins in 2021, and according to the National Audit Office in 2020, they did not expect to order any mintings for a decade because they hold a large stockpile of existing coins and demand for them is declining.